Peptic ulcersDuodenal ulcers; Gastric ulcers; Helicobacter pylori; H. pylori

 Experts do not know what factor or factors actually increase the risk of developing an ulcer.

 Between 15 and 25% of patients who have taken NSAIDs regularly will have evidence of one or more ulcers, but in most cases these ulcers are very small.
 Given the widespread use of NSAIDs, however, the potential number of people who can develop serious problems may be very large.
 Long-term NSAID use can damage the stomach and, possibly, the small intestine.

 The Food and Drug Administration (FDA) has asked manufacturers of prescription NSAIDs and the COX-2 inhibitor celecoxib (Celebrex) to include with their products a boxed warning emphasizing the increased risk for cardiovascular events and GI bleeding in people taking these drugs.

 The FDA also requested that manufacturers of over-the-counter NSAIDs revise their labels to include more specific language concerning potential cardiovascular and GI risks.
 Due to its proven heart benefits, aspirin was excluded from these labeling requirements.

-NSAIDs.
 Anyone who uses NSAIDs regularly is at risk for gastrointestinal problems.
 Even low-dose aspirin (81 mg) may pose some risk, although the risk is lower than with higher doses.
-The highest risk is among people who use very high-dose NSAIDs over a long period of time, especially patients with rheumatoid arthritis.
+The highest risk is among people who use very high-dose NSAIDs over a long period of time (more than the typical 1-2 weeks), especially patients with rheumatoid arthritis.
 Other people who take high doses of NSAIDs include those with chronic low back pain, fibromyalgia, and chronic headaches.